flare-foundation/docs/docs/tutorials/delegation-faq/README.md

 ### How do I wrap my SGB tokens?

 The actual wrapping will be done differently depending on the wallet you are using.
-See [wallets](../wallets/ "mention")section for more details.
+See [wallets](../wallets/ "mention") section for more details.

 ### How much SGB should I wrap?